 The problem with hiding the bad bits of our history is that, in doing this, we also hide some of the good bits: the stories of great strength and resilience among Aboriginal people, and the stories of non-Aboriginal people who stood up and spoke out against what was happening, quite often at a great personal cost to themselves and their families.

-Indigenous history – looking back to move forward
+First Nations history – looking back to move forward

 We offer a limited view of history.
 One which railroads any narrative that we have overcome a disastrous start to be a nation based on those values we like to claim: mateship and a fair-go for all.